 - Seasoning: I usually have my homemade taco seasoning on hand, so I’ll use that with a bit of extra garlic powder and salt.

-How to Make Southwest Egg Rolls
+How to Make Southwestern Egg Rolls

-- Make the filling mixture.
 The first step is to combine the filling in a bowl and set it aside.
 The chicken, cheese, beans, corn, bell pepper, jalapeno, green onions, and seasonings.

-- Pan-fry.
 Add 1 inch of vegetable oil to a large skillet and heat to 350°F. Once hot, carefully add 4-5 rolls at a time.
 Cook in batches if needed, so that they’re not overcrowded.
 Cook until golden brown and flip occasionally.

 - Cover the wrappers with a damp paper towel.
 Egg roll wrappers can dry out quickly, so I like to cover the stack with a damp paper towel so they don’t dry out.

 - Avoid soggy rolls.
-Make sure the oil is hot before adding your southwest egg rolls to the skillet.
+Make sure the oil is hot before adding your southwestern egg rolls to the skillet.
 Otherwise, they’ll absorb too much oil waiting for the heat to rise for them to turn golden.

 More Easy Appetizer Recipes

-Southwest Egg Rolls
+Southwestern Egg Rolls

 Ingredients